 Well, good news!
 You can create a Perspective.
 A Perspective saves a window's view settings for recall later.
 You can create a Perspective for any window state.
-Just want to view your Stalled projects?
+Just like to view your Stalled projects?
 No problem.
-Just select Add Perspective from the Perspectives menu and choose Stalled from the Filtering section.
-You can create and manage filters for Perspectives in the Perspectives window, available (appropriately enough) from the Perspectives menu.
+Just arrange the window the way you'd like and save it as a new Perspective and add it to the toolbar with an icon of your choice, if you'd like.
+You can create and manage your Perspectives in the Perspectives window, available (appropriately enough) from the Perspectives menu.
 To learn more about Perspectives, check OmniFocus Help.
-(It's also a Pro feature.)

-16 Beyond OmniFocus
+17 Beyond OmniFocus